 Seventh Generation Free & Clear Baby Wipes

-Notes: This is a new formula (it is what they have published on their website).
+Notes: This is a new formula (it is what they have published).
 I received several emails asking about the new formula of “Free & Clear” baby wipes.
 They have pared down the list of ingredients but it’s not all that different.
 I liked the old formula better because it didn’t have sodium benzoate in it.
 These still contain aloe which can sometimes be preserved with parabens by the distributor before they use the ingredient.
 I can’t seem to get an answer on that from the company.
 The new packaging also doesn’t state “chlorine free” like the older wipes and they changed the material.
 I’ve heard a lot of complaints about the new texture not working well.
+I’d love to hear your thoughts on them and how they work for you!

 EWG Skin Deep Rating: No rating for the new formula yet.

-Costs: Each 70 count package runs about $4-5 / Buy Some
+Costs: Each 70 count package runs about $4-5 / Available on Amazon

 Whole Foods 365 Baby Wipes